 The comedic drama, “The Night of the Iguana,” explores what can happen when everyone’s about to crack.
-The production is showing at the Lewiston Civic Theatre in Lewiston.
+The production is showing at the Lewiston Civic Theatre in Lewiston.“It’s a show about people on the edge of falling apart,” said Jef Peterson, the show’s director.

 The show is set in 1940 at a seaside hotel in Mexico, where former American minister T. Lawrence Shannon (Mason Clark) works as a tour guide after losing his position at his church in Virginia.
 While there, he is accused of having an improper relationship with a tour party member, the young Charlotte Goodall (Becki Tank), and is of romantic interest to Maxine Faulk (Carrie DeBerard), the recently widowed hotel owner.
 The show explores the relationship that forms between Shannon and Hannah Jelkes (Emily Akin), a traveling artist who is accompanied her dying grandfather, Nonno (Al Hawley).